 9. Elucubrate, 1980.
 To produce by long and intensive effort, especially in reference to literary work.

 10. Odontalgia, 1986.
 The next time you have a sore tooth, impress your dentist by telling him you’re suffering from odontalgia.
 It’s just a fancy word for toothache.

 11. Antediluvian, 1994.
 Ancient, antiquated or supremely dated.
 Have a friend who’s hitting a milestone birthday soon?
 Up the ante by referring to them as “antediluvian” instead of the totally overdone “over the hill.”

 12. Vivisepulture, 1996.
 The act of burying someone alive.
-Famous people terrified of being buried alive (also known as taphephobia, another great spelling word): Hans Christian Anderson, George Washington and Frederic Chopin.
+Famous people terrified of being buried alive (also known as taphephobia, another great spelling word): Hans Christian Andersen, George Washington and Frederic Chopin.

 13. Euonym, 1997.
 A name well suited to a person, place or thing.

 14. Chiaroscurist, 1998.
 Chiaroscuro is a style of monochromatic shading used in art, but I like it because it makes me think of Trogdor.